nasa-jpl/jsd/README.md

 # Contributing

-* Do all development on a new branch prefixed with <your-username>-* branched from  "master" e.g. ("abrinkma-my-widget")
+* Do all development on a new branch prefixed with <your-username>-* branched from  "master" e.g. ("USER-my-widget")
-  * All enums, structs, and functions should be prefixed with "jsd_" or "jsd_device_" as necessary
+  * All enums, structs, and functions should be prefixed with `jsd_` as necessary
   * Abstract the details of your driver to help users of JSD
     * Expose as little as possible in device_pub.h public API
     * Hide as much as you can in the private device.h header